ttran9/smartcar-api-test/README.md

 # TODO:
-- Comment code as necessary.
+- Comment code as necessary (in progress).